Vandals destroy Wilmington nonprofit's bus that's used to help kids

 Police say the vandalism happened last Wednesday around 1:15 p.m. on South Claymont Street in Wilmington.

-Neighborhood House, which services the Delaware community, says it had parked its bus at New Life Baptist Church, a few blocks away for safekeeping.
+Neighborhood House, which services the Delaware community, says it had parked its bus at Mount Joy United Methodist Church, a few blocks away for safekeeping.

 "It was heartbreaking.
 It just took our breath away," said Beverly Beckles, the youth development director for the nonprofit.